 - One, or after approval by the Dean of Research two, opponent(s) are allowed to attend the defence online.
 So, minimal three (or after approval two) opponents have to be present in the Aula, including at least one WUR (associate) professor.

 - The PhD candidate, at least one promotor and the first WUR opponent have to be present in the Aula.

-- From 1 October on, max.
-275 guests are allowed in the audience.
+- From 15 November 2021 on, max.
+75 guests are allowed in the audience.
+From 28 November 2021 on, PhD candidates are requested to limit the number of guests as much as possible.
 Receptions and celebratory drinks have to be organised outside of the WUR-locations.